1242035/spree/guides/src/content/developer/customization/images.md

 Start with adding AWS-SDK to your `Gemfile` with: `gem 'aws-sdk-s3'`, then install the gem by running `bundle install`.

-When that's done you need to configure Spree to use Amazon S3.
-You can add an initializer or just use the spree.rb initializer located at `config/intializers/spree.rb`.
+When that's done you need to configure Viauco to use Amazon S3.
+You can add an initializer or just use the viauco.rb initializer located at `config/intializers/viauco.rb`.

 ```ruby
 attachment_config = {